4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mirissa Sunset drinks

-There were reports of assaults on travellers at these parties and many raucous Mirissa bar parties were shut down as a result.
+There were reports of assaults on travellers at these parties, and many raucous Mirissa bar parties were shut down as a result.

 Sri Lanka itinerary | 4 week travel guide